Dillweed Namespace Project

 Project Status

-The Dillweed Namespace Stack currently exists as published technical specifications, a governance framework, a DNSO operations charter, and Node.js reference implementations in development.
-All documents are publicly available at dillweed.com.
+The Dillweed Namespace Stack is published as technical specifications, a governance framework, a DNSO operations charter, and a running Node.js reference implementation deployed on local infrastructure.
+All specification documents are publicly available at dillweed.com.

 The immediate objective is dialogue around trust management, governance neutrality, trust tier attestation models, and cross-domain naming authority for portable agent ecosystems.
 The founding-phase governance structure is explicitly designed to evolve toward multi-stakeholder institutional models as adoption develops.